-No, our CBD oil is obtained through CO2 extraction methods.
-This is one of the safest, cleanest extraction techniques available that provides broad spectrum cannabinoid profiles.
-Our CBD Live Resin (capsules) is obtained directly from the plant, without the use of heat, heavy chemical solvents, or preservatives.
+No, our Cannabidine oil is obtained through CO2 extraction methods.
+This is one of the safest, cleanest extraction techniques available that provides full spectrum cannabinoid profiles.
+Our Raw Hemp + Muscadine capsules are obtained directly from the plant, without the use of heat, heavy chemical solvents, or preservatives.

 Not only does the isolation process remove many important and beneficial secondary cannabinoids, terpenes, and flavonoids, obtaining a CBD isolate also involves heavy chemical solvents that often leave residues on the final product.

 Our hemp is compliant with the federal laws for industrial hemp growing, which states that in order to be classified as industrial hemp, there must be <0.03% THC.
 This is a trace amount of THC and is classified as non-psychoactive.
 The majority of non-isolate hemp extract products contain a trace amount of THC.

 We cannot guarantee that our products will not show up on a THC drug test.
 It depends on the dosage, however, trace amounts of THC can very rarely produce a positive on a drug test.
 If you are taking large dosages of our products, you may want to alert your company’s HR department that you are using a legal hemp product.
 A simple referral from your doctor can solve any misunderstandings.